top of page

 With multiple international grant-awards under their belt, their works have been showcased in Pakistan, India, Sri Lanka, Singapore, Australia, Switzerland, Myanmar, the US and the UK.
 They hold a BA in Communication & Design from the Habib University, and are a 200-hour certified yoga teacher.

-Situated in Karachi, they honor the city’s Indigenous folks — the Sindhi and Baloch peoples — past and present, who have lived, known, and cared for this region over centuries of reverence and resistance.
-They bear witness to the historical and ongoing state violence inflicted upon these communities — the dispossession and degradation of their ancestral farmlands in Gadap and the Indus Delta, and the disappearance of the Lyari and Malir rivers and other aquatic landscapes of Karachi.
-Haq maujood
+Settled in Karachi, they honor the city's Indigenous peoples — the Sindhi and Baloch — past and present, who have lived, known, and cared for this region over centuries of reverence and resistance.
+They bear witness to the historical and ongoing state violence inflicted upon these communities: their ancestral farmlands in Gadap and the Indus Delta, dispossessed and degraded, their truths scrubbed from the earth; the Arabian Sea coastline, militarised and commercialised, tightening around the lives and livelihoods of Indigenous fisherfolk, robbing the entire city off its connection to the sea.
+They hear the ghosts of Karachi’s rivers – Lyari, Malir and countless other aquatic landscapes made to disappear under extractivist regimes.
+Haq maujood.

 • Email